Website Loading Speed Impact Traffic

 Want to improve your website loading speed, Potent recommends that you look at the following:

-ETags and expires headers will help reduce the number of request a browser makes to the server.
+- ETags and expires headers will help reduce the number of requests a browser makes to the server.